 National fishSouth Africa's national fish is the galjoen (Dichistius capensis).
 The galjoen endemic to South Africa, found only along the coastline from Namibia to Durban, and nowhere else in the world.
 The fish is also known for its fighting qualities, abundance and popularity.
 The galjoen keeps to mostly shallow water, is often found in rough surf, sometimes right next to the shore, and is known to anglers as a game fighter.
 Near rocks, for adaptability and protection, the colour of the galjoen is almost completely black, while in sandy areas it can change its colour to silver-bronze.

 - With thanks to the South African Institute for Aquatic Biodiversity

-In forests, the trees can grow up to 40m in height with the base of the trunk sometimes up to 3m in diameter.
-But trees that grow in unsheltered places such as mountain slopes are often short, bushy and gnarled.
+National treeThe yellowwood family of trees have grown in southern Africa for over 100 million years.
+The tree (Podocarpus latifolius) is South Africa's national tree, and can be found on Table Mountain, along the southern and eastern Cape coast, in the ravines of the Drakensberg up to the Soutpansberg and the Blouberg in Limpopo.
+The trees can grow up to 40m in height with the base of the trunk, sometimes up to 3m in diameter.
+But trees that grow in unsheltered areas, such as mountain slopes, are often short, bushy and gnarled.
 The bark of the real yellowwood is khaki-coloured to grey when it is old, deeply split and peels off in strips.
 The crown is relatively small in relation to its height and is often covered with grey lichen.
+South African Government Online

 Would you like to use this article in your publication or on your website?
-See: Using SAinfo material
+See Using SAinfo material